Panjaa: Plot

-When Sampath and Kulkarni receive no response, Jai tries to escape, and a chase ensues.
+When Sampath and Kulkarni receive no response from Guruvayya, Jai tries to escape, and a chase ensues.
 He manages to flee but is shocked to learn of Rahul's death.
 Munna finds Jahnavi at Jai's house and beats her to death.
 Jai arrives and gets into a fight with Munna.
 Guruvayya sees Jai kill Munna and reports him to Bhagavan.
-Jai decides to tell Bhagavan the reason behind killing Munna, and is on his way attacked by the henchmen as per Bhagavan's orders.
+Jai decides to tell Bhagavan the reason behind killing Munna, and as he is on his way, he is attacked by Bhagavan's men, as per his orders.
 Following a gunfight, Jai escapes while Bhagavan vows to seek revenge for Munna's death.
-Jai escapes to Palasa, where he stays at his love interest Sandhya's house.
+Jai escapes to Palasa, where he stays at Sandhya's house.
 On the other hand, the rivalry between Bhagavan and Kulkarni intensifies after Jai's exit as Bhagavan loses power and his trusted men join hands with Kulkarni.
-Bhagavan learns about Jai's nursery he used to run with the help of his friend Chotu, and gets it destroyed by his men upon learning about Chotu.
+Bhagavan learns about Jai's nursery he used to run with the help of Chotu, and gets it destroyed by his men.

-Back at Palasa, some goons invade their home at night, Ashok and Jai together fight them off, following which Sandhya reveals about a mercenary named Sambasiva, who was after her life since she sent him to prison.
-Jai kills Sambasiva and gives the credit to a cop named Paparayudu.
+Back at Palasa, local goons invade Sandhya's house at night, where her elder brother, Ashok, and Jai fight them off, following which Sandhya reveals about a mercenary named Sambasiva, who was after her life since she sent him to prison.
+Jai kills Sambasiva and gives the credit to a local cop named Paparayudu.
 Bhagavan learns about Chotu's location through his girlfriend, kills her, and captures Chotu.
-He finds out about Jai and Sandhya through a photo from Chotu's phone.
+He finds out about Jai and Sandhya through a photo from his phone.
 When Chotu refuses to tell anything about Jai, Bhagavan gets him asphyxiated.
 Jai reveals to Sandhya that he was the one who killed Sambasiva for her, further revealing about his past.
-Jai is soon attacked by Sampath and his henchmen, but Ashok arrives to his rescue.
-Following a gunfight and a brawl, Jai kills Sampath and learns Sandhya has been kidnapped.
-Jai goes back to Kolkata and attacks Kulkarni's house, where he kills his henchmen and holds Kulkarni on gunpoint.
-Kulkarni tells him he hasn't kidnapped Sandhya, and it was Guruvayya who told them about Jai's location.
-Jai proceeds to first kill Kulkarni and then Guruvayya, following which he arrives at Bhagavan's house and finds Sandhya held captive.
-Jai reveals why he killed Munna and tries to convince Bhagavan into sparing Sandhya.
-However, Bhagavan ends up shooting her, and Jai ends up shooting Bhagavan.
+He is soon attacked by Sampath and his henchmen, but Ashok arrives to his rescue.
+Following a gunfight and brawl, Jai kills Sampath and learns Sandhya has been kidnapped.
+He goes back to Kolkata and attacks Kulkarni's house, where he kills his henchmen and holds Kulkarni at gunpoint.
+Kulkarni tells him he was not the one that kidnapped Sandhya, but Guruvayya who told them about his location in Andhra Pradesh.

+Jai proceeds to first kill Kulkarni and then Guruvayya, following which he arrives at Bhagavan's house and finds Sandhya captive.
+He reveals why he killed Munna and tries to convince Bhagavan into sparing Sandhya.
+However, Bhagavan ends up shooting her, and he ends up fatally shooting Bhagavan.
 Sandhya survives and unites with Jai, but Bhagavan dies from his injuries.